gentics/portal-php-reference/README.md

 #### Docker

+Minimum Hardware Requirements:
+- CPU: x86, 2 cores
+- Memory: 8 GB RAM
+- Disk: 15 GB free space

 #### Windows / Mac ####

-* Use Docker with HyperV if avilable
+* Use Docker with WSL2 if available
-* We recommend to increase the memory to at least 4 GB or better 6GB and set the available CPU to all CPU cores in the Docker settings
+* We recommend to increase the memory to at least 6 GB and set the available CPU at least 2 cores in the Docker settings

 #### PHP

-Check if PHP 7.1.3 or higher is already installed by running `php -version`
+Check if PHP 8.1.7 or higher is already installed by running `php -version`

-If your operating system has a packet manager with PHP 7.1.3 or higher, install the package, otherwise download PHP from http://at2.php.net/downloads.php (PHP 7.3 "VC15 x64 Non Thread Safe" for Windows).
+If your operating system has a packet manager with PHP 8.1.7 or higher, install the package, otherwise download PHP from https://windows.php.net/download#php-8.1 (PHP 8.1 "VS16 x64 Non Thread Safe" for Windows).

 ### Building the Dockerfile